StackExchange/dnscontrol/docs/getting-started.md

 Create a directory where you'll be storing your configuration files.
-We highly recommend storing these files in a Git repo, but for simnple tests anything will do.
+We highly recommend storing these files in a Git repo, but for simple tests anything will do.

 Note: Do **not** store your creds.json file in Git unencrypted.
 That is unsafe.
 In fact you should include `creds.json` in your